 Symptoms: May include poor emergence, root decay, root lesions, stunting, yellowing, and death of shoots.
 Lesions may develop on the stem base leading to constriction of the stem and seedling collapse.
-Usually only scattered plants are infected, so these diseases rarely causes economic loss.
+Usually only scattered plants are infected, so these diseases rarely cause economic loss.
 With seedling blight, the base of the stem becomes pinched and the seedling turns yellow and dies.

 Seedling stress or damage due to environmental or herbicide injury can lead to an increase in the incidence of seedling blight.

 Symptoms: Leaves, stems, pods, and seed can all be infected.
-Lesions appear as tan or grey spots with dark margins, and often have tiny black fruiting bodies (pycnidia) in the centre.
+Lesions appear as tan or grey spots with dark margins, and tiny black fruiting bodies (pycnidia) in the centre.
 Cool, rainy weather is conducive for spread and infection of the disease, and is most damaging to maturing pods and seeds if prolonged wet weather occurs during July and August.
 In severe infections, seeds developing in the pods become discoloured and shrivelled.
 Severely infected seed lots may not be marketable or will be downgraded severely due to discolouration.

 Control: Producers are advised to have their seed tested for seed-borne ascochyta blight at an accredited seed test laboratory.
 Ascochyta blight inoculum also overwinters on faba bean residue, so producers should not plant faba bean on faba bean stubble.

-Headline DC® is a foliar fungicide registered for the control of ascochyta in faba bean.
 If disease inoculum is present and weather conditions favour disease development, a fungicide should be applied to protect healthy plant material.
 Apply the fungicide at the beginning of flowering or at the onset of symptoms.
 Usually, one well-timed application is sufficient for controlling faba bean diseases.

-Currently only two fungicides are registered for faba bean.
-As other fungicide groups are registered, avoid consecutive sprays of the same fungicide group to avoid the development of fungicide resistance.
+Avoid consecutive sprays of the same fungicide group to avoid the development of fungicide resistance.

 Plant seed that has zero or acceptable levels of seed-borne disease, as determined by an accredited lab.
 Use seed treatments to protect the seed and seedlings from seed-borne diseases.

-Symptoms: First small reddish dots appear which grow into well-defined blotches with reddish brown margins and tan centers on the leaves, stems, and pods.
+Symptoms: First small reddish dots appear which grow into well-defined blotches with reddish brown margins and tan centres on the leaves, stems, and pods.
 If conditions are suitable, the lesions grow and merge resulting in blackening and partial defoliation.